 - A professional guide.

-- Gourmet lunch and trail snacks.
+- Gourmet trail snacks.

 - Guides carry emergency equipment, including first aid kits and cell phone or satellite communicators on all tours.